MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ---
-title: Design methodology for mission-critical workloads
+title: Design methodology for mission-critical workloads on Azure
 description: Understand the architectural process of building a mature mission-critical application on Microsoft Azure.
 author: calcof
 ms.author: calcof